AndreiIonascu17/ZenBody/README.md

-- 👋 Hi, I’m @ZenBody
+- 👋 Hi, I’m @AndreiIonascu17
-- 👀 I’m interested in IOS App Development
+- 👀 I’m interested in Penetration Testing
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning how to exploit different applications and systems
-- 💞️ I’m looking to collaborate on IOS Projects
+- 💞️ I’m looking to collaborate on Cyber Security Projects
-- 📫 I`m on instagram @andy.ionascu
+- 📫 I`m on instagram @andrei.ionascu17

 <!---
 Hello, you may be the one recruting me so why not check my applications to see my work :)